jhontejada95/CAFE-INDEX/README.md

 # Cafu00e9Index AI: Price Indexing and Prediction

 Cafu00e9Index AI is a comprehensive solution for indexing on-chain coffee prices, analyzing historical data, and providing price predictions using machine learning models.
-The project is built with Python and leverages SubQuery for data indexing, with a modern React frontend for visualization.
+The project is built with Python and leverages SubQuery for data indexing, with a modern React frontend for visualization, and Polkadot/Substrate for on-chain price oracle functionality.

 ## Features